ci-group/revolve2/docs/source/user_guide/rpi_controller.rst

 =======================
 Raspberry Pi controller
 =======================
-TODO
-tutorial guide be written when rpi controller is refactored.
+tutorial guide to be written when rpi controller is refactored.